aerialls/meereen/README.md

 * No database
 * No web interface
-* Easy to deploy and to automate checks
+* Easy to deploy and to manage checks

 Binaries for Linux, macOS and Windows are available from the releases page.